pgriess/node-msgpack/README.md

 This finding means we may need to use a pool memory allocator to compete with `JSON.stringify()`.

-Old performace numbers are below.
+Old performance numbers are below.

  The following tests were performed with 500,000 instances of the JavaScript object `{'abcdef' : 1, 'qqq' : 13, '19' : [1, 2, 3, 4]}`: